SUPERCHARGE YOUR Online VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 Paragraph Snippet

-- Include the exact keyword in the snippet heading section
+- Include the exact keyword in the snippet heading.

-- Keep the main answer in the first 40-55 words
+- Present the main answer within the first 40–55 words of the paragraph.

-- Include keywords in the heading and paragraph as well
+- Use the target keyword naturally in both the heading and the paragraph text.

 List Snippet

-- Use the primary term in your snippet header
+- Use the primary keyword in the snippet heading.

 Table Snippet

-- Add the essential rows at the top of the table
+- Place the most important rows at the top of the table.

 Step 4: Optimize The Ranking Factors.